Hello everyone! I'm Norm Olsen, Libertarian candidate for

 Parsing the second clause of this simple statement, one thing

 becomes very clear to me.
-It is clear that phrase "the right of the
+That is, the phrase "the right of the

-people to keep and bare arms" refers to a right which already
+people to keep and bear arms" refers to a right which already

 This member of the Bill of Rights is not granting or